 Beef Stew Meat

 Cheap meats are my favorites now.
 Affordable and tender without needing to be cooked all day.
-When I started making carne guisada in the InstantPot we were both astounded at the restaurant-quality flavor without an ounce of butter.
+When I started making carne guisada in the InstantPot we were both astounded at the restaurant-quality flavor without an ounce of butter (however I love butter and use it regularly).

 Even though we have a mid-size IP we don’t fill it often -but when we do *whistles* that’s a lot of food.
 We use ours at least twice each week, enough to justify leaving it out on the counter.
 So far we just use it for pressure cooking, rice making, and broth magic.
-I haven’t tried to make yogurt yet, but I will one day!
+I make yogurt, and apple sauce, but haven’t made any cakes in it yet.

 Before I finish this post, I have to include a recipe, right?
 Luckily I have one handy.
 It is a Jupiter House version of chicken and rice.
 This is mild for our tastes; so it’s easy to spice up with your favorite hot sauce.